 St Peter and Paul fortress - 3 days in St Petersburg

 If you plan to stay only three days in St. Petersburg you should not skip the visit of the Peter and Paul fortress.
 It is the landmark of St. Petersburg, built by Peter the Great.The fortress served later as a prison and currently as a graveyard.
-The island is dominated by the citadel of St. Petersburg.
-All the family members from the family Romanov (Peter the Great) are buried here.
+The citadel of St. Petersburg dominates the island.
+All the family members of the family Romanov (Peter the Great) are buried here.

 Each full hour you will hear a specific melody played by the cathedral’s bells.
 I advise you to come at noon, that way you can experience a local tradition which is firing of the cannon from the bastion.